 Investment – Walker Art Gallery, Liverpool – until 4th January

 Tabitha Moses’ exhibition, ‘Investment’, has been extended until 4th January due a great response from visitors.
-The exhibition is based on Tabitha’s experience of infertility, assisted conception, and successful donor egg IVF.
+The exhibition is based on Tabitah’s experience of infertility, assisted conception, and successful donor egg IVF.

-‘Stutterer’ in Scales of Life – LifeSpace, Dundee – Until 11th January 2015
+‘Stutterer’ in Scales of Life – LifeSpace, Dundee – until 11th January

-‘Stutterer’ is Thomson & Craighead’s new commission as part of Scales of Life, the inaugural exhibition in LifeSpace – a new gallery in The Centre for Translational and Interdisciplinary Research at the University of Dundee.
-The exhibition shows how visual artists have represented the fundamental scales of life – from molecules and organelles through to cells and tissue.
+The exhibition shows how visual artists have represented the fundamental scales of life – from molecules to organelles to cells to tissue.